15Max/CloudProject/LUCAS_report.md

 The password policy can be directly configured by running the `password_security.sh` script.
 You can directly verify these settings using the `test_password_security.sh` script, which attempts weak password resets and multiple failed logins to test enforcement.

-In addition to the default settings of Nextcloud, which check for commonly used passwords and ensure they are not found in the *haveibeenpwned* database of compromised passwords, this script will configure some security measures to create stronger passwords and protect user accounts.
+In addition to the default settings of Nextcloud, which check for commonly used passwords and also ensure they are not found in the *haveibeenpwned* database of compromised passwords, this script will configure some security measures to create stronger passwords and protect user accounts.
 The password policy enforced by this script includes:
 - Minimum password length set to 10 characters
 - Inclusion of both uppercase and lowercase letters
 - Inclusion of at least one number
 - Inclusion of at least one special character

-Additionally accounts will be locked after **5 failed login attempts** and must be unlocked by an admin.
+Furthermore, accounts will be locked after **5 failed login attempts** and must be unlocked by an admin.
 Also **password expiration** is set to **30 days**, after which users will be prompted to change their password.

 These settings can be modified by editing the script or manually adjusting the values in the Nextcloud admin interface .
 The same goes for the other types of security measures mentioned above. *For production deployments, it is strongly recommended to enable 2FA and encryption and use OAuth2 for improved access control.*